 Uncoated cast iron cookware is amazing as an alternative to nonstick cooking surfaces.
 Furthermore, it is durable and can be preheated to certain temperatures that will help brown meat.
 If oven temperature was a concern for you, then you’d love to know that this item can resist at above safe temperatures.

 Copper cookware is for when your customers are in a hurry, just wanting to fill their stomachs with something.
-They heat immediately and allow you to cook quickly as well.
+The heat immediately and allow you to cook quickly as well.

-Enameled cast iron is great to have in the restaurant’s kitchen for frying, browning, searing and sautéing.
-It can be used on the stovetop or in the oven, and even the dining table.
+Enameled cast iron is great to have in the restaurant’s kitchen for frying, browning, searing, and sautéing.
+It can be used on the stovetop or in the oven, and even on the dining table.

 If you want something for braising and browning, you could look for stainless steel cookware.
 Often sold in sets, this is the durable kitchen ally that your restaurant needs.
 What’s even better is that it works with most foods.

 Size of Saucepan